top of page

 Turning Pain Into Purpose

 In October of 2024, Jerri Lynn Stanley lost her precious son Isaiah to suicide.
-As a Licensed Social Worker with more than 25 years of experience in the field of substance use disorders and mental health, Jerri Lynn plans to use her professional and personal experience to help others.
+As a Licensed Social Worker with more than 25 years of experience in the field of substance use disorders and mental health, Jerri Lynn made the decision to use her professional and personal experience to help others.
 Fueled by a passion to help prevent suicide and protect other families from such grief, Jerri Lynn created the Isaiah Michaels Foundation to support, advocate, and educate individuals and communities about suicide prevention and to serve as a voice for suicide loss survivors.

 Our work is based on the belief that where there is help, there's hope.